 Understanding the Numbers

-IRS rules require engineers to prepare a Cost Segregation Analysis, and Criterium-Pfaff Engineers is one of the few consulting engineering firms with the expertise to do it.
+According to the IRS, a study by a construction engineer is more reliable than one conducted by someone with no engineering or construction background.
+Criterium-Pfaff Engineers is one of the few consulting engineering firms with the expertise to do it.
 In fact, we were one of the first to begin offering the service more than 15 years ago.
 Most engineers want to focus on buildings; they don’t want to think about the numbers.
 Many of our engineers are trained to look at both.
 They are equally comfortable focusing on the structural components of a building and the numbers that inform the tax implications of a transaction.